FORESTS FOR TOMORROW

 - What happens adjacent to and near Wabakimi Park will have large effects on park values (e.g. remoteness, undue access to caribou habitat and delicate ecosystems, lake trout lakes, and up to 5 years of summertime noise by road-building, logging, and hauling, right next to Tamarack Lake and the Boiling Sand River inside the park)

 - Some important caribou habitat outside of the park is at great risk, due to proposed new roads and clearcuts.
 MNRF’s own 2014 report says that caribou are at risk on the Armstrong Forest, and that harvesting should be shifted to areas of lower value habitat with few or no caribou present.
-But now MNRF would prefer to ignore this important report by its own biologists.

 - Valuable remote tourism outposts outside the park near Caribou Lake are about to be made unsustainable by gravel road access.